Media Access & Application

 GENERAL INFORMATION

 Appropriate Attire: Media are required to dress appropriately.
-Shirts and shoes must be worn at all times; sandals are prohibited.
+T-shirts and polo shirts, shorts and pants, and close-toed shoes must be worn at all times; tank tops, sleeveless shirts, and sandals are prohibited, as is apparel with inappropriate or indecent logos/markings.
 Inappropriately dressed media may be required to remedy the situation or face credential revocation.

 Event Rules: Media members must observe all event guidelines and regulations.
 If unsure, please seek information from the Media Manager or on-site security personnel.
 Do not begin work as a media member unless you understand the event rules and regulations.

 Event Information: Pre- and post-race press releases and race results are disseminated on a regular basis to media outlets and publications.
-Please contact the MXS Media Manager if you wish to be added to the distribution list.
+Please contact the MX Sports Pro Racing Media Manager if you wish to be added to the distribution list.
 Additionally, printable, officially approved results, event schedules, entry lists, and more from throughout the season can be found by visiting www.AmericanMotocrossResults.com.

 PHOTO / VIDEO RESTRICTIONS